jamesyeap/equity_tech/README.md

 ```
 - `[N:52.35:50]` indicates that the trading engine sent an order of `50@52.35` to the simulated exchange
 - `Queued 50@52.35` indicates that the simulated exchange has placed this order in the queue.

+### File Logs
+At the end of the simulation, logs will be saved in two files in the current working-directory:
+- `TradingEngineLogs.txt`
+- `SimulatedExchangeLogs.txt`